 From those kindergarten days watching Channel NewsAsia’s Japan Hour, I finally made it to Hokkaido after more than 20years – the first & longest sitting destination on my travel bucket list.
 It is those scenes of soaking in rotenburo (open-air hot springs) under the snowflakes, saliva-inducing cuisine of fresh Hokkaido crabs and sashimi etc., skiing in powder snow and perfect dreamy winter landscape that piqued my interests, so I hesitated no longer and booked a ticket for myself when Scoot airline launched the route to my dream destination.

 Think it became a destination that I have in mind but not actively planning for was because of the potential high expenses, and obviously because I was young then, it went to the back of my head eventually.
 After this trip, however, I honestly feel it can be done affordably without sacrificing on experiences.
-Focusing on winter activities, stretching my trip from Niseko in the East to Utoro in the Western coast, distance travelled was undeniably long, but was an acceptable balance of travelling and exploring for me personally.
+Focusing on winter activities, stretching my trip from Niseko in the West to Utoro in the East coast, distance travelled was undeniably long, but was an acceptable balance of travelling and exploring for me personally.
 And if you don’t mind long rides or changing accommodation every day, this itinerary might be for you to get the best out of Hokkaido.

 Total Expenses (per pax)

 *S$1 ≈ 80 yen